Best Campervan Tour of North Wales

-The sweeping sandy bay has a breathtaking outlook and charming little pub right on the beach, The Ty Coch Inn.
-It actually has been listed as one of the Top 10 Beach Bars in the World!!
+The sweeping sandy bay has a breathtaking outlook and charming little pub right on the beach – The Ty Coch Inn.
+It actually has been listed as one of the Top 10 Beach Bars in the World!

 Sit and just watch the world go by as the fisherman bring in their little boats, take a picnic on the shore.
 Lovely!

 In the National Trust pay & display car park at Morfa Nefyn.
-Drive through the village and the car park is on the right (not overnight).
+Drive through the village and the car park is on the right – not overnight.

-On the beach.
+- On the beach.

 Bodnant Caravan Park – Tel: 01492 640248